Ed Palubinskas

-Edward Sebastian Palubinskas (born 17 September 1950) is an Australian former professional basketball player and coach.
+Edward Sebastian Palubinskas (born 17 September 1950) is an Australian-American former professional basketball player and coach.

 Playing career

 High school

 Palubinskas attended Narrabundah College in Canberra, where he practiced different sports (swimming, track and field, football, gymnastics).
-He started playing basketball at age 14.
+He started playing basketball at the age of 14 after he broke his ankle playing soccer.
 In Canberra, he played for a team of Lithuanian immigrants.
 After moving to Melbourne, Palubinskas played for the St. Kilda Saints, winning the Victorian Championship in 1970.

 College

 Coach Lindsay Gaze, who back then considered Palubinskas as "the best offensive player in the history of Australia", put him in contact with Dale Brown, who later became his coach at LSU.
 Palubinskas moved to the US and started his collegiate career at Ricks College in Rexburg, Idaho in 1970, where he led the US in free throw percentage with 92.4 percents during the 1970–71 season.
 He holds the record for the most consecutive free throws in a game (14) and 43 consecutive for the season.
 He won NJCAA All-American status at Ricks College (which is now BYU-Idaho) and scored 24 points a game over his two years.
-In 1972, Palubinskas transferred to Louisiana State University (LSU), after playing in the Munich Olympics where he was the second leading scorer missing the Olympic scoring title by one point.
+In 1972, Palubinskas transferred to Louisiana State University (LSU), after playing in the 1972 Summer Olympics where he was the second leading scorer missing the Olympic scoring title by one point.
 At LSU, Palubinskas had a team-high 18.6 points per game in the 1972–73 season and was selected to the All-SEC Coaches Team.
 In 1973–74, he was the second leading scorer of the team (18.3 points per game) behind Glenn Hansen.
 While at LSU, Palubinskas hit 87.5 percent (258-of-295) of his free throws.
 On 1 March 1973, Palubinskas converted 16 of his 16 free throws against Mississippi State, which put him in first place in the LSU record book.